Control 1.7: SharePoint Advanced Management Readiness for Copilot

 Step 2: Enable and Run DAG Reports

-- Run the "Sharing links" report to identify sites with broad sharing
+- Activity reports: Run the "Sharing links" report to identify sites with recent broad sharing activity.
+Run the "Shared with 'Everyone except external users'" report to identify EEEU sharing patterns.

 Step 3: Configure Restricted Content Discovery